pivotal/docs-tap/cli-plugins/apps/tutorials/get-workload-status.hbs.md

 ## tanzu apps workload get

 The `tanzu apps workload get` command provides detailed information and status about a workload.
-Workloads can be filtered with the `--namespace` flag, which specifies the namespace where the workload is deployed.
+Filter workloads with the `--namespace` flag, which specifies the namespace where the workload is deployed.

 There are multiple sections in the workload get command output.
 The following data is displayed: